 - The application for student teaching must be submitted by Friday of the second week of the previous semester.

 - All required Division of Teacher Education courses must be completed with a minimum GPA of 2.5.
 Departmental approval is required prior to registering for any education course.

 - The minimum GPA for your teaching major.
-The requirements for each major follow: 2.5 GPA for math, biology, chemistry, computer science, earth science, integrated science, physics, and English; and 2.75 GPA for social sciences and economics.
+The requirements for each major follow: 2.5 GPA for math, biology, chemistry, earth science, integrated science, physics, and English; and 2.75 GPA for social sciences and economics.